Bulaale1/tinyyapp/README.md

 ## TinyApp

-TinyApp is a simple URL shortening fullstack web application built with Express, EJS, JavaScript, and HTML.
-This project allows users to easily convert long URLs into concise and shareable short URLs.
+TinyApp is a simple URL shortening fullstack web application built with Express, EJS, and JavaScript,  This project allows users to easily convert long URLs into concise and shareable short URLs.

 ## Dependencies